 Terms are considered a best practice when organizing leadership positions.
 Use of tenure terms is widely seen to promote recruitment of new volunteers, develop new and future leaders, provide feedback, support transition opportunities, promote new leadership opportunities for current leaders, and all in all lead to healthier organizations.
-As such, LCOLs are asked to implement leadership terms.
-Operational volunteers need time in their role to understand their role, take part in planning, and be able to deliver services to membership, while at the same time understanding the importance of developing future leaders and continually accessing new perspectives.
+Operational volunteers need time in their role to understand their role, take part in planning, and be able to deliver services to the membership, while at the same time understanding the importance of developing future leaders and continually accessing new perspectives.